rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Snub
-Ignore the LLM's response, and do not include the prompt in the historical context
+Ignore the LLM response, and do not include the prompt in the historical context

 ```yml
 Parameter Set: (All)